 “These used to belong to my grandad.
 Untraceable.
 We’ve got his power tools too.”
 She stepped over to his left, pressing a switch.
 A powerful whirring sound filled the room and he could feel a cold draught on his left ankle.
 “It’s something called an angle grinder.
 We’re going to use it to slowly remove your foot.
 And we’ll carry out the rest of the work while you slowly bleed to death.
 And then we’ll chop you up and incinerate you.”
 She picked up some ear defenders of her own and, just before placing them on her head, inserted some stereo ear buds.
 “Laura was a fantastic singer,” she explained.
 “We’re going to listen to her while we do this.
 It seems fitting.”

 He was breathing rapidly, hoping that it was all just a ruse when Kate nodded to Shelley.
 As his eyes flicked to his right he saw a hammer come down on his right hand.
 Pain shot up his arm and tears blurred his vision.
-Then he felt the teeth of the angle grinder bite into the thin flesh of his ankle and he began to scream.
+Then he felt the whirring destructive disc of the angle grinder bite into the thin flesh of his ankle and he began to scream.

 Written in response to a prompt of “over sixty”.
 I hope you can see the three layers of horror: the brutal killing of Laura; the vindictive retribution; and the possibility that Billy really is innocent…